Toby-08/LDDos-detection-sdn-incremental-learning/README.md

 The framework follows a closed-loop SDN security workflow:

-1. Traffic generation (normal + LDDoS) in an emulated SDN topology
+1. Traffic generation (normal + LDDoS) in an emulated SDN topology.
-2. Collection of flow-level statistics via Ryu (OpenFlow 1.3)
+2. Collection of flow-level statistics via Ryu (OpenFlow 1.3).
-3. Feature extraction from flow statistics
+3. Feature extraction from flow statistics.
-4. Online classification using incremental ML algorithms
+4. Online classification using incremental ML algorithms.
-5. Immediate mitigation by installing flow rules on detection
+5. Immediate mitigation by installing flow rules on detection.

 ## Features